Welcome to Rosevale Mine - a unique privately-run Cornish mine restoration project.

 Rosevale was never one of Cornwall's great mines, but it does remain one of the only complete examples of the underground workings of a Cornish mine.
 One of the main objectives of the Rosevale Mine project is to preserve an important part of Cornwall's industrial heritage by restoring the underground workings to a similar condition when the mine last worked during the 1910s.
 A longer-term aim is also to consolidate the remains of the dressing floors.
 This is not about producing a static museum, its about creating a realistic environment with the authentic feel of a working mine.
 The mine is equipped, with the intention of retaining examples of some of the traditional skills of Cornish mining.
 There is no short-term or long-term commercial objective; the mine does not produce ore and is not a tourist mine.
 For this reason, the project has been reliant on private funding - see funding.

-The mine was last worked prior to World War I and remained abandoned until the early 1970s when it was taken on by the West Cornwall Mines and Minerals Club as a restoration project.
+The former tin mine was last worked prior to World War I and remained abandoned until the early 1970s when it was taken on by the West Cornwall Mines and Minerals Club as a restoration project.
 The aim has been to undertake restoration in a way that balances the necessity to work and operate the mine within modern safety requirements with the need to retain the authenticity of the original workings, without unnecessary sanitisation.
 Although occasional visits can be arranged for specialist groups to see the mine and the workings can be used for research studies or as a filming/recording venue, the project remains a hobby with limited financial resources relying on private funding and there is no commercial objective.
 The overall objective is to preserve an aspect of Cornwall's industrial and cultural heritage for future generations.

 The question we get asked most often is "why do it?" - we each do it for our own reasons.